2019–20 Real Sociedad season

 The 2019–20 season was Real Sociedad's 73rd season (and the 10th consecutive) in La Liga, the top flight of Spanish football.
-In addition to the domestic league, Real Sociedad participates in this season's edition of the Copa del Rey.
+In addition to the domestic league, Real Sociedad participated in this season's edition of the Copa del Rey.
 The season was slated to cover a period from 1 July 2019 to 30 June 2020.
 It was extended extraordinarily beyond 30 June due to the COVID-19 pandemic in Spain.